Mariupol Museum of Local Lore

-The Mariupol Museum of Local Lore is a museum of regional history in the city of Mariupol, Ukraine, at 20 Georgievskaya Street (вулиця Георгіївська).
-The museum describes the natural conditions of the southern part of the Donetsk region and the history of the region from ancient times to the present.
+The Mariupol Museum of Local Lore is a museum of regional history in the city of Mariupol, Ukraine, at 20 Heorhiivska Street (вулиця Георгіївська).
+The museum describes the natural conditions of the southern part of Donetsk Oblast and the history of the region from ancient times to the present.
 Its main activities of the museum are: Collection, exposition, research, scientific education and library.
 It was destroyed in 2022 during the Siege of Mariupol.

 History

 The museum was founded on February 6, 1920, by the city department of public education of the Mariupol Revolutionary Committee.
 It was the first state museum in the Donetsk region.

 The work of the museum's researchers contributed to the creation of nature reserves in the Azov region: Khomutovsky Steppe (1926), Bilosaray Spit (1927) and Stone Graves (1927).

 In 1937, the Mariupol Museum received the status of a regional museum and was named "Donetsk Regional Museum of Local Lore".

 In 1950, in connection with the creation of the regional museum of local lore in the city of Stalino (now Donetsk), the Mariupol museum was transferred to the category of museums of local importance.

 On November 2, 1970, the "AA Zhdanov Memorial House Museum" was opened, a branch of the then "Zhdanov Museum of Local Lore".
 Exposition departments were: nature, history of the pre-Soviet period, history of the Soviet period, the modern period.

 In 1992, the "Museum of Folk Life" and the "National Museum of the History and Ethnography of the Greeks" of the Azov Sea Region in the village of Sartana became a branch.

 In 2022, the museum was almost entirely destroyed and burned down by Russian bombing during the Siege of Mariupol.